mariusnohr/personal-website/client/notes/the-magic-easing.md

 Where `v1` is the current value, and `v1` is the value we want to animate to. `t` represents the fraction  of the distance  you want to end at (between 0 and 1).
 For instance: `lerp(0, 20, 0.5)` will give you 10. `lerp(50, 100, 0.5)` would give you 75.

-If we were to use this function in our example above, it would look something like this
+If we were to use this function in our example above, it would look something like this:

 ```
 // set an initial value of 0